Terrarium

 Creating A Terrarium Micro Climate

-After a little water when they’re first planted, the water stays in the container and re-circulates, creating it’s own little micro-climate.
+After adding a little water when they're first planted, the water stays in the closed terrarium container and re-circulates, creating its own little water cycle and micro-climate in this closed environment.

-You can also make them with an open top, which you’ll need to water just like any house plant.
-I made one of each.
+You can also make a terrarium with an open top, which you'll need to water just like any house plant.
+I also made one open terrarium.

 I found some charcoal at the pet store with the fish tank equipment.
-You can buy it loose in large containers, or just look for a little bag designed for fish tank filters -it will be labeled “Activated Carbon”.
+You can buy it loose in large containers, or just look for a little bag designed for fish tank filters.
+It will be labeled "Activated Carbon".
+You can also look for horticultural charcoal at your garden store.

 I wanted to use a mini orchid in my apothecary jar terrarium.
 Also I found some little woodland plants at my local nursery.
-Moss and fern types work well.
+Small plants like moss and small ferns work well.

 I kept the orchid in it’s own little plastic pot that it came in, since orchids like to be in special orchid soil -being that they’re so special. 😉

-The other little plants I used were a little too big, so I broke them up into pieces, and took some of the soil off the bottom.
-Don’t worry these type of plants can be broken up like this with no damage to them.
+The other small house plants I used were a little too big, so I broke them up into pieces, and took some of the soil off the bottom.
+Don't worry these type of plants can be broken up like this with no damage to them because they have quite shallow root systems.

 Terrarium Accessories